neonav-co/neonav-co.github.io/index.md

   - type: contact.html
     section_id: contacts
-    title: Let's Get in Touch!
+    title: Let's get in touch!
     text: >-
       Want more features or need some help?
 Send us an email and we will get back to you as soon as possible!